 Less than 4 years later he was aboard one of the first US ships to enter Nagasaki’s harbor after the Japanese surrender.
 In a brief memoir he describes a visit to Okinawa on the way to Tokyo – where he was aboard the USS Missouri when the formal surrender was signed – and then on to Nagasaki, the 2nd city to suffer an atomic bomb attack.

-The primary mission the Haven was the collection of Allied POW’s in need of medical care from the many camps in the area.
+The primary mission of the Haven was the collection of Allied POW’s in need of medical care from the many camps in the area.

 The trains began arriving every three or four hours each one with several hundred men.
 Each new arrival was a thrill with the band playing “Hail, Hail the Gang’s All Here” and the sailors and marines on the platform cheering.
 It was an experience to see the somewhat bewildered expressions of the men on the trains change to tears, smiles and laughter as they realized that they had reached the end of the road – that the day, the longing for which had sustained them through months and years of torture and mistreatment, was at hand.